Travelers to Morocco are often torn between staying in Agadir or Marrakech. Which one offers a better vibe, beach, nightlife, sightseeing, shopping?

 Marrakech has a broad choice of hostels, hotels, and Riads in the Medina, larger B&Bs, hotels and apartments around the center, and resort-style international hotels in the posher and more modern Palmeraie area.

 Staying in a riad (traditional house) in the Medina will give you a true taste of Marrakech and allow you to walk to the souks and main square, as well as to restaurants and pubs.
 There are riads of all types, from small local places to luxury European-run B&Bs.
-The Safa and Silsila are examples of recommended riads.
+Riad Safa and Dar Silsila are two often recommended riads.

 In Agadir, the tourist area is relatively small with 3 main roads parallel to each other where the main hotels and tourist places are concentrated.
-The Tikida Dunas is a nice hotel with a great pool and good food – travelers find the food there even better than the Marrakech Tikida Garden.
+The Riu Tikida Dunas is a very nice hotel with a great pool and good food.
+Travelers find the food there even better than the Tikida Garden.

-Travelers also praise the 5-star Sofitel Agadir Royal Bay Resort on the beachfront for its style, spa, large pool, 4 restaurants, 5 bars, and in-house entertainment.
+Travelers also praise the 5-star Sofitel Agadir on the beachfront for its style, spa, large pool, 4 restaurants, 5 bars, and in-house entertainment.

 Agadir or Marrakech: day trips